CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/AI901-Gettingstarted/M09new-Gettingstarted.md

 Welcome to your AI-901: Microsoft Azure AI Fundamentals workshop!
 We're excited to guide you through hands-on learning with Azure AI services.
 Let’s continue by diving deeper into content moderation.

-# Module 07: Apply guardrails to prevent the output of harmful content
+# Module 09: Face & Image Analysis with Microsoft Foundry

 ### Overall Estimated Timing: 60 Minutes